Email subscription form header

 Roasted Greek-Style Lemon Potatoes Ingredients

 • 2½ lbs.
-Russet potatoes or other starchy or waxy potato like Yukon Gold Potatoes, peeled and cut into thin or thick wedges
+Russet potatoes or other starchy or waxy potatoes like Yukon Gold Potatoes peeled and cut into thin or thick wedges

 • 1 t. garlic powder (or garlic cloves, if preferred)